 But the fact is, many of these people who are called-out are typically those who have some level of influence on social media.
 Some of them are top celebrities and influential people in their own rights.

-Today we take a look at how cancel culture could be harming more than careers of those who are canceled.
+Today we take a look at how cancel culture could be harming more than just the careers of those who are canceled.

 When does someone get canceled?